Chapter 102 – Reporting of Child Abuse

-Since punctuality and regular attendance are necessary for students to derive optimum benefit from school, students should be required to conform to District and school rules and procedures regarding attendance.
-These rules and procedures should be as consistent as practicable among and within grade levels throughout the District, and should be administered in such a manner as to serve the best interests of children and to comply with the Code of Iowa.
+Punctuality and regular attendance are necessary for students to derive optimum benefit from school.
+Students and parents/guardians are required to follow District and school rules and procedures regarding attendance.
+The district policy should be applied as consistently as possible among and within grade levels throughout the District, and should be administered to serve the best interests of children and to align to the Iowa Code.

-It is the responsibility of the parent to notify the student’s attendance center as soon as the parent knows the student will not be attending school on that day.
-The administrator may request evidence or written verification of the student’s reason for absence.
+It is the responsibility of the parent/guardian to notify the student’s attendance center as soon as their parent knows their student will not be attending school.
+If the school is not notified of the reason for the absence, it will be counted as unexcused.
+The parent may rectify this by giving verbal notice within two days of the reason for the absence, or provide necessary documentation.
+The administrator reserves the right to verify an absence as excused or unexcused and may request evidence or written verification of the student’s reason for absence.
 Student absences approved by the administrator are excused absences.
-Excused absences will count as days in attendance for purposes of the truancy law.
-Excused absences include, but are not limited to, illness, family emergencies, recognized religious observances, appointments that cannot be scheduled outside the school day, and school-sponsored or approved activities.
+Excused absences may include, but are not limited to:

 Students who wish to participate in school-sponsored activities must attend school at least one-half day on the day of the activity unless permission has been given by the administrator for the student to be absent.